spree/spree/guides/content/user/products/product_prototypes.md

 ### Creating a Prototype

-To create a prototype, go to the Admin Interface and click "Products">"Prototypes".
+To create a prototype, go to the Admin Interface and click "Products", then "Prototypes".
 Click the "New Prototype" button.

 ![New Prototype Form](/images/user/products/new_prototype.jpg)